- International Association of Privacy Professionals (IAPP) — Certified Information Privacy Professional, United States (CIPP/US)

 Scott T. Lyon

 Scott T. Lyon is an M&R partner whose expertise in technology, cybersecurity and data privacy is particularly relevant given today’s business climate.
-Among many other things, Mr. Lyon helps clients evaluate and implement effective information security practices, Scott also manages data breach responses and notifications for his clients, guiding them through the complicated state, federal and international legal obligations that arise when a data breach occurs.
+In addition to evaluating and implementing effective information security practices, Scott also manages data breach responses and notifications for his clients, guiding them through the complicated state, federal and international legal obligations that arise when a data breach occurs.

 In the course of his career, Scott has been awarded numerous security and privacy certifications, including but not limited to CompTIA’s CySA+ (Cybersecurity Analyst), Security+, and A+ certifications, demonstrating IT mastery of cybersecurity technologies and practices.
-In addition, he has been designated as a Fellow of Information Privacy (FIP) and a Certified Information Privacy Professional, United States (CIPP/US), by the International Association of Privacy Professionals (IAPP).
-This certification is awarded to professionals who have demonstrated knowledge and experience in U.S. privacy and security laws and regulations.
-In addition, Mr. Lyon is a Certified Information Privacy Technologist (CIPT), as designated by the IAPP, which reveals his proficiency in the implementation of IT and engineering technologies relating to privacy and security.
-Having mastered the technologies found in todays’ extensive and varied IT environments, from mobile to traditional devices and operating systems (as approved by the U.S. Department of Defense), Mr. Lyon is also a CompTIA A+ certified professional.
+In addition, he has been designated as a Fellow of Information Privacy (FIP) and a Certified Information Privacy Professional, United States (CIPP/US) by the International Association of Privacy Professionals (IAPP), bestowed upon professionals who have demonstrated broad knowledge and experience in U.S. privacy and security laws and regulations.
+On top of this, Scott is a Certified Information Privacy Technologist (CIPT) which reveals his proficiency in the technical implementation of IT and engineering technologies relating to privacy and security.

 Litigation and Regulatory

 - Represented financial service and healthcare providers in investigating and responding to data breach incidents.